Genre Selection

 Changing Your Genre

 If you want to change your genre, ask the editor to change it in chat.
-It'll help you identify the best BISAC category for your manuscript.
+It'll help you identify the best BISAC category for your manuscript or help you save a custom genre.